 lookouts spied a large black shape in the distance and rang the warning

 ship’s engines were ordered stopped and put in reverse.
 But it was too late to miss the iceberg and

 with a terrific crash the hull plates covering five of its sixteen watertight

 compartments were ripped open allowing sea water to rush in.

-Over the course of 2 hours and 40 minutes the ship took on water, broke in half and sunk to the bottom of the sea.
+Over the course of the next 2 hours and 40 minutes the ship takes on water, creaks and groans and breaks in half before sinking to the bottom of the sea.
 Lifeboats only had capacity to carry about a third of the ship’s passengers and more than 1,500 of the estimated 2,224 total passengers and crew perished, making it one of modern history's deadliest peacetime commercial marine disasters.

-The crew of recovery ship, Minia, retrieved wood planks from the floating debris field after its sinking was retrieved by a rescue ship named Minia.
-The recovered wood was fashioned into a liquor cabinet by Minia ship carpenter William Parker and held in private collections for decades.
-The piece of wreck wood used in the display came from a red stained pine shelf removed from the cabinet and shaved into small pieces for sale to the public.
+The crew of recovery ship, Minia, retrieved wood planks from the floating debris field in the wake of the ship’s sinking.
+The recovered Titanic wood was fashioned into a liquor cabinet by ship carpenter, William Parker, and was held in private collections for decades.
+A red stained pine shelf was removed from the cabinet and shaved into small pieces for sale to the public.

 You no longer need to be a millionaire collector to own an authentic artifact